jfsantosm/2021-replication-Spatial-Beta-Convergence-Forecasting-Models----Journal-of-Forecasting/README.md

 ## How to replicate the results of the paper

-There are three (or more) options, they are presented in the order of how simple it is to implement the replication. the last option (binder button or online envornment) sometimes takes a few minutes (even an hour) to load, depending if the virtual computer has to be created from scratch.
+There are three (or more) options, they are presented in the order of how simple it is to implement the replication. the last option (binder button or online environment) sometimes takes a few minutes (even an hour) to load, depending if the virtual computer has to be created from scratch.

 - Go directly to Rsudiocloud and run the project on the cloud https://rstudio.cloud/project/2773965
 - Go to [Rstudiocloud](https://rstudio.cloud/) and use the GitHub option when creating the project and the link of this repository which is public